Mukalingam/Mathematical_formula_Extractor/README.md

 python dataset/dataset.py --equations path_to_textfile --images path_to_images --tokenizer path_to_tokenizer --out dataset.pkl
 ```

-You can find my generated training data on the [Google Drive](https://drive.google.com/drive/folders/13CA4vAmOmD_I_dSbvLp-Lf0s6KiaNfuO) as well (formulae.zip - images, math.txt - labels).
-Repeat the step for the validation and test data.
-All use the same label text file.

 2. Edit the `data` entry in the config file to the newly generated `.pkl` file.
 Change other hyperparameters if you want to.
 See `settings/default.yaml` for a template.
 3. Now for the actual training run